-The VREF pin should be externally decoupled to ground with a low ESR 1.0 $\mu$ F capacitor in parallel with a 0.1 $\mu$ F ceramic low ESR capacitor.
+The VREF pin should be externally decoupled to ground with a low ESR 1.0 $\mu F$ capacitor in parallel with a 0.1 $\mu F$ ceramic low ESR capacitor.
 In all reference configurations, REFT and REFB are bypass points provided for reducing the noise contributed by the internal reference buffer.
-It is recommended that an external 0.1 $\mu$ F ceramic capacitor be placed across REFT/REFB.
-While placement of this 0.1 $\mu$ F capacitor is not required, the SNR performance degrades by approximately 0.1 dB without it.
+It is recommended to place an external 0.1 $\mu F$ ceramic capacitor across REFT/REFB.
+While it is not required to place this 0.1 $\mu F$ capacitor, the SNR performance will degrade by approximately 0.1 dB without it.
 All reference decoupling capacitors should be placed as close to the ADC as possible with minimal trace lengths.